rwreinert/coding_solutions/README.md

 # coding_solutions
-A collection of short programming exercises from Leetcode.com and my solutions as well as stats of performance.
+A collection of short programming exercises from online problems and my solutions as well as stats of performance.